• Free Tours

 12- Find bargains at Els Encants flea market

-This is one of the oldest running flea markets in Europe with its origins back in the 13th century.
+This is one of the oldest running flea markets in Europe, with its origins back in the 13th century.
 Nowadays, it includes about 500 vendors distributed on different floors.
-My favourite one is obviously the ground floor where the antiques (and junk) are sold.
+My favourite one is the ground floor where the antiques (and junk) are sold.
 Finding those jewels in between the thousands of articles is both an art and a challenge.

 Els Encants Market - Barcelona